Prada Made in India sandals

 What is the Prada–Kolhapuri controversy?

 Prada’s Spring/Summer 2026 menswear show on June 25 spurred debate after footwear resembling India’s GI-tagged Kolhapuri chappals was displayed without any reference to its origins.
 People criticized Prada writing on social media, “Learn to give credit where it is due.
 Enough is enough!
-Say that you got your inspiration for the humble Indian Kohlapuri chappals” and that Prada had created “first copy of Kolhapuri chappals”.
+Say that you got your inspiration for the humble Indian Kolhapuri chappals” and that Prada had created “first copy of Kolhapuri chappals”.
 Artisan groups and trade associations demanded recognition, while several public figures including Bollywood actor Kareena Kapoor criticised the oversight as cultural misappropriation.
-It’d now be worth it to see if this deal between Indian leather players and Prada will truly benefit the makers of Kohlapuri chappals.
+It’d now be worth it to see if this deal between Indian leather players and Prada will truly benefit the makers of Kolhapuri chappals.

 Published At: